 If you follow football for most of your life, a false closeness can develop with football people.
 You feel like you know individuals, even if you don’t.
 In the same way you watch actors grow from child starlets into full superstars through film or television, you observe teenage boys becoming mature professionals.
 You see them journey through a professional playing career of around ten to fifteen years, if they’re lucky, and sometimes become football managers or pundits when they finish playing.

 If they become neither of those, then the chances are that they fade out of your consciousness.

-If you even vaguely track their journey and you remember them as younger people, you feel a false familiarity if they reappear to you twenty years down the line.
+If you even vaguely track their journey and remember them as younger people, you feel a false familiarity if they reappear to you twenty years down the line.
 For anyone who watches a reasonable amount of football in Britain, the omnipresent Gary Lineker virtually feels like one of the family, whether you like him or not.

 (But he never calls, never writes.
 He does tweet a lot though, to give him his dues).

-He is a distinctive, barrel-chested man with large features: mouth, smile, teeth, nose, ears.
+Edinburgh was a distinctive, barrel-chested man with large features: mouth, smile, teeth, nose, ears.
 Narrow eyes though.
 A likeable geezer but you wouldn’t want to cross him.
 One of those people you often hear referred to as having ‘big personalities’ or being ‘larger than life’, that confident Essex yell never far away.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.